sent-hil/open_auth2/Readme.markdown

   1. Should be under right namespace (OpenAuth2::Provider)
   1. Can contain #options method
-  1. Can contain #parse method
-  1. Can contain #post method

 To use the plugin, call `Config#provider=` with name of the provider.
-OpenAuth2 upcases and camelizes the name and looks for the constant under OpenAuth2::Provider namespace.

 ### Plugin Example